freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 The score motor assembly sits typically at the bottom of the cabinet.
 The produced switch sequences are used when the game needs to do several things in a specific order.
 Although its main purpose is triggering the score reel relays, it is often used to drive other mechanisms as well.

-## How Does It Work?
+## Scoring in an EM

 There are two different modes of operation:

 1. The player scores **single points**, e.g. one, ten, hundred, and so on.
 In this case, a pulse is directly sent to the coil driving the corresponding score wheel, which increases its position by one.
 2. The player scores **multiple points**, like five, twenty, or 300.
-In this case, the score motor starts and the appropriate numbers of coil pulses are triggered by the switches in the motor.
+In this case, the score motor starts and the appropriate numbers of coil pulses are triggered by the switches around cams.
 For example, if a player scores fifty points, the score motor runs and enables a ten point relay to pulse five times.
 With each pulse of the ten point relay, the 10's score reel coil fires, which advances the score reel one position.

 Another property of a score motor is that it has no state, i.e. it doesn't know the actual score.
 This means that while the motor is running and the player scores *multiple* points, they are ignored.
 For *single* points, it depends on the machine, some allow single-point scoring while the motor is running, some don't.